 How to Brighten Dark Areas or Rooms in Your House with Color

 When space is at a premium even dark rooms are an asset.
 White is the color that comes to mind when choosing to light up a room with color.
 But what if the room has low light coming in, maybe there are few or no windows?
 White or other light colors like cream will only look dull in these instances.
 In fact, using color saturated hues is better for dark spaces.
 This is because rich colors are notable in low lit areas.
 The color makes up for light.
+Adding some super snazzy woodwork will also light up the room, making it look fresh and clean, you can purchase a Festool plunge router to help you do this.
+A colourful room with fresh floorboards always looks good no matter what color.

 When a room has dark spaces and there is low light coming in, the shadows become darker.
 Using very light colors like white will not add any light but only look dull.
 Jewel tones like emerald work very well as they are able to reflect more light into the dark space.